knowledge-kitchen

 As you install dependencies with pipenv, you will a file named Pipfile that is automatically created (if it doesn’t yet exist) and modified to list the dependencies you’ve installed.

-You may want to specify a specific version of Python to be used in this virtual environment:
+In cases where it is important, you can specify a specific version of Python to be used in the virtual environment:

 For example: